 Meet the Joint Venture Team

-Quency Phillips is executive director of Joint Venture’s Building Back Better initiative, established in 2021 as a backbone effort to support regional recovery and reduce stark inequities magnified by the pandemic.
+Quency Phillips is executive director of Joint Venture’s Lighthouse initiative (formerly Building Back Better), established in 2021 as a backbone effort to support regional recovery and reduce stark inequities magnified by the pandemic.
 Phillips has been committed to social good for more than 25 years through community service and entrepreneurship.

 Phillips most recently steered community engagement for Google Development Ventures’ $15B Silicon Valley development portfolio.
 Phillips was selected as a co-chair for the IWBI Health Equity Advisory, as well as the D&I Council for the Americas for Lendlease.
 Phillips was selected by Lendlease to provide the Keynote for the Global People & Culture Conference, addressing the path to allyship.